skygate/skylabs-redux/docs/tutorial.md

 const EDIT_COMMENT = "EDIT_COMMENT";
 ```

 Next step is making actions creator.
-As you know, action creator is function that returns action object.
-Let's write its.
+As you know, action creator is a function that returns action object.
+Let's write it.

 ```
 let commentID = 0;